FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 Consider the following: a Russian person with the birth name "Александр" (rendered as "Alexander" in English and in a Latin script) that also went by this name's common nickname, "Саша" (rendered as "Sasha" in English).

 It is tempting to think that this situation should be modeled with one `Name` instance that has several alternate `NameForm`s.
 The model is __*not*__ intended to be used in this way.
-Instead, this person's names ought to be modeled as follows.
+Instead, this person's names ought to be modeled such that the birth name and the nickname are modeled as two separate `Name` instances: one instance for the birth name, and one for the nickname.
+The `type` property MAY be provided to distinguish the birth name from the nickname.

-The birth name and the nickname are modeled as two separate `Name` instances: one instance for the birth name, and one for the nickname.
-The `type` property is set so that one can distinguish the birth name from the nickname.
-Each `Name` instance would two `NameForm` instances: one with the native form of the name and another with the alternate form.
+Each `Name` instance MAY have two `NameForm` instances: one with the native form of the name and another with the alternate form.
 Using an informal pseudo code, it might look something like the following:

 ```
 Name1.type=http://gedcomx.org/BirthName